Lockheed Hudson: World War II

 In 1941, the USAAF began operating the Hudson; the Twin Wasp-powered variant was designated the A-28 (82 acquired) and the Cyclone-powered variant was designated the A-29 (418 acquired).
 The US Navy operated 20 A-29s, redesignated the PBO-1.
 A further 300 were built as aircrew trainers, designated the AT-18.

 Lockheed Hudson aircraft of No. 1 Squadron under assembly at RAAF Station Richmond.
 The Hudson in the right foreground was flown by Flt Lt John Lockwood, who led the first Allied attack against the Japanese.
 He and his wingmen damaged the Japanese freighter, Awazisan Maru, forcing its abandonment.

 Following Japanese landings at Kota Bharu during the Malayan campaign, Hudsons from No. 1 Squadron RAAF became the first Allied aircraft to make an attack in the Pacific War, sinking a Japanese transport ship, the Awazisan Maru, off Kota Bharu at 0118h local time, an hour before the attack on Pearl Harbor.

-Its opponents found that the Hudson had exceptional manoeuvrability for a twin-engine aircraft; it was notable for the tight turns achievable if either engine was briefly feathered.
+Its opponents found that the Hudson had exceptional maneuverability for a twin-engine aircraft; it was notable for the tight turns achievable if either propeller was briefly feathered.

 High-scoring Japanese ace Saburō Sakai, praised the skill and fighting abilities of an RAAF Hudson crew killed in action over New Guinea after being engaged by nine highly manoeuvrable Mitsubishi A6M Zeroes on 22 July 1942.
 The crew, captained by P/O Warren Cowan, in Hudson Mk IIIA A16-201 (bu. no. 41-36979) of No. 32 Squadron RAAF, was intercepted over Buna by nine Zeroes of the Tainan Kaigun Kōkūtai led by Sakai.
 The Hudson crew accomplished many aggressive and unexpected turns, engaging the Japanese pilots in a dogfight for more than 10 minutes.
 It was only after Sakai scored hits on the rear/upper turret that the Hudson could be destroyed.
 Its crew made such an impression on Sakai that, after the war's end, he sought to identify them.
 In 1997, Sakai wrote formally to the Australian government, recommending that Cowan be "posthumously awarded your country's highest military decoration".
 In 2023, the crew of A16-201 were posthumously awarded the Medal for Gallantry.

 On 23 November 1942, the crew of a No. 3 Squadron, Royal New Zealand Air Force (RNZAF) Hudson Mk IIIA, NZ2049, (41-46465) after spotting an enemy convoy near Vella Lavella, was engaged by three Japanese floatplane fighters.
 After skilled evasive manoeuvring at an altitude of less than 50 feet (15 metres), by the Hudson's captain, Flying Officer George Gudsell, the crew returned with no casualties to Henderson Field, Guadalcanal.

 Hudsons were also operated by RAF Special Duties squadrons for clandestine operations; No. 161 Squadron in Europe and No. 357 Squadron in Burma.